b-n/demystifying-unicode/pages/01-history.md

 ┃                                                                                     ┃
 ┃                    ┏━━━━━━━━━━━━━━━━━━┫ Prompt ┣━━━━━━━━━━━━━━━━┓                   ┃
 ┃                    ┃                                            ┃                   ┃
-┃                    ┃ DO YOU WANT YOUR LANGAUGE TO BE SUPPORTED? ┃                   ┃
+┃                    ┃ DO YOU WANT YOUR LANGUAGE TO BE SUPPORTED? ┃                   ┃
 ┃                    ┃                                            ┃                   ┃
 ┃                    ┗━━━━━━━━━━━━━━━━━━┫ No ┣━┫ >Nah not even< ┣━┛                   ┃
 ┃                                                                                     ┃